daimakram/Video-Object-Detection/README.md

-# HoughNet: Integrating near and long-range evidence for bottom-up object detection
+# Video Object Detection using Yolov5 and Seq NMS

 Official PyTorch implementation of HoughNet.